-At the end of each course, students are asked to provide feedback through an online evaluation.
+At the end of each course, students are asked to provide feedback through an anonymous online evaluation.
 Students are asked to rate the instructor and course content.
+Survey feedback is utilized to make general improvements and is provided to the individual instructors to make adjustments in order to improve courses.
+These student surveys are completed online and often inform additional degree program improvements.